235u/proposals/GamePriceComparison/README.md

 See [official documentation](https://partner.steamgames.com/doc/webapi_overview#2):

 > If you're a publisher, then Steam also provides a partner-only Web API server hosted at https://partner.steam-api.com.
-The intent of this service is to have higher availability than the public host […]
+The intent of this service is to have higher availability than the public host [â€¦]

 Also note that